 The largest banyan tree in all of Japan is at Kunigami Elementary School in Wadomari town

 Okinoerabu Island is accessible by ferry and airplane.

-The port of Wadomari, located in the town of the same name, has a regular ferry service to Okinawa, Kagoshima, and Kobe.
-The smaller port of China in the town of China has ferries to Kagoshima and other islands in the Amami Island chain.
+The port of Wadomari, located in the town of the same name, has a regular ferry service to Okinawa, Kagoshima, and other islands in the Amami Archipelago.
+The smaller port of China in the town of China has ferries to Kagoshima and other Amami Islands.

 Okinoerabu Airport, on the outskirts of Wadomari, connects Okinoerabu with Naha, Kagoshima, and several of the larger Amami Islands.

 Okinoerabu Island is home to 200 - 300 limestone caves considered natural treasures.
 A combination of natural beauty and local mysticism related to the caves makes them a must-see during a trip to the island.
 A 600 meter section of the cave system is open to the public, and you can visit for only 1,100 yen.
 Inside are breathtaking stalactite and stalagmite formations.
 The caves have detailed signboards written in Japanese.

 Excellent for snorkeling and diving

 Like many of the Amami Islands, Okinoerabu is a coral island, and opportunities for snorkeling and diving are abundant.
 Neither flora nor fauna are in short supply.
 Spot turtles, sea snakes, sea cucumbers, starfish, octopus, stingrays, and reef sharks in the island's blue waters alongside numerous species of coral.
 Recently, caving—in which visitors explore underground caves with a guide—has seen an increase in popularity.